glenkleidon/JSON-ND/README.md

 }
 ```

-This can easily be represented as an interface in JSON-ND as:
+This can easily be represented as an interface in _in-line delegate_ form as JSON-ND as:
 ```
 {
   "Vendor:Interface" : [